shloksri/presentation/README.md

 	2. Form B is without the above mentioned features.

-**Form beahviour:** On clicking submit, a pop up will appear asking "Are you sure to submit? ", followed by 2 buttons - Yes / No.
+**Form behaviour:** On clicking submit, a pop up will appear asking "Are you sure to submit? ", followed by 2 buttons - Yes / No.

 		a.
 Clicking on Yes will submit the form and display the details.
 		b.
 Clicking on No will return the focus of the screen to the original form with your filled values.